klei1984/max/defects.md

 132. **[Fixed]** There is a typo in the description of the Mine Layer land unit.
 "They cannot remove enemy minefields - those most be exploded with gunfire and rockets." -> must be.

-133. Land and sea mines do not blow up if enemy units are deployed or activated upon them.
+133. **[Fixed]** Land and sea mines do not blow up if enemy units are deployed, activated or unloaded upon them.

 134. **[Fixed]** The TaskCheckAssaults task implements the RemoveUnit (cseg01:0001CB93) interface.
 The implementation checks whether the passed unit instance is held by a member variable of the task.
 This task is unique in that it holds a SmartList<UnitInfo> iterator.
 The RemoveUnit implementation assumes that the iterator is always pointing to a valid ListNode object which seems not to be true.
 The method dereferences null which leads to segmentation faults on modern operating systems.
 This happens most of the time when the player reloads a previously saved game in which case the ongoing game is first cleaned up including the task manager.
 It is unclear whether the list iterator should never be null by design, thus the proposed defect fix is to simply check whether the iterator is null.